-Geographeud returns to the IGC event line up for 2024 for all age divisions!.
-This required team event sees two teams compete against each other in a competition reminiscent of the American game show Family Feud.
+Geographeud returns to the IGC event line up for 2026 for all age divisions!
+This event sees two teams compete against each other in a competition reminiscent of the American game show Family Feud.
 In Geographeud, we ask teams to name one of the top five (or six, or seven, etc.) of a geographical category.
 For example “Excluding Brazil and Portugal, name the top five countries with the most Portuguese speakers.”
 Or, “Name the top six lakes by volume in the world.”
 Teams send up one of their players to buzz in on an initial guess – whoever gets the higher value controls the board (or can elect to pass).
 We then continue with the other team members, though once a team gets three strikes, the other team then can win the round by naming one of the remaining answers the first team missed.
 Of course if the first team gets all entries before getting three strikes, then they win.
-The twist is that teams get more points if they name one of the smallest values (e.g. the sixth highest lake by volume gets one point, while the highest lake by volume gets only one point).
+The twist is that teams get more points if they name one of the smallest values (e.g. the sixth highest lake by volume gets six points, while the highest lake by volume gets only one point).
 This rewards teams who can use their geography skills to make educated guesses – unless they know it outright!

 Elementary Geoguessr Pictures